Psychology Externship

 Integrated Primary Care Consultation and Treatment

-This externship focuses on conducting diagnostic assessments, implementing brief therapeutic interventions with children, adolescents, and their caregivers, and providing consultation services with medical professionals at Nemours Children's Health primary care offices in Dover, Middletown and Milford.
+This externship focuses on conducting diagnostic assessments, implementing brief therapeutic interventions with children, adolescents, and their caregivers, and providing consultation services with medical professionals at Nemours Children's Health primary care offices in Dover, Middletown, Newark and Milford.
 One full day is spent with clinic patients, students can expect to gain 4-5 hours of direct patient care experience a week.
 Patient populations are sociodemographically, racially, linguistically and geographically diverse across clinics and includes a wide variety of ages and presenting conditions including behavioral disorders, ADHD, mood disorders, anxiety disorders, elimination disorders, developmental delays, learning disabilities as well as eating, toileting and sleeping difficulties.
 Externs will gain experience utilizing brief screening measures (e.g., Wide Range Achievement Test-5, Comprehensive Test of Phonological Processing-2, behavior and mood rating forms) as needed to clarify diagnoses and inform therapeutic and educational interventions and complete brief evaluations for ADHD and Autism Spectrum Disorder.
 Externs will have the opportunity to interact with medical providers to participate in joint visits and warm handoffs, and present psychology lectures to office staff.

 Locations: